Amsterdam-Music-Lab/MUSCLE/README.md

 ### Backup the Postgresql database
 Run the following command in the console to back up the database:

-`docker-compose run db bash -c "pg_dump aml -Fc > /var/lib/postgresql/data/backup.sql"`
+`docker-compose run db bash -c "pg_dump aml -Fc > /backups/<filename>.dump"`

-Use this command to make daily backups, numbered by the day of the month.
+Use this command to make daily backups, numbered by the day of the month:

-`docker-compose run db bash -c "pg_dump aml -Fc > /var/lib/postgresql/data/backup-$(date +"%d").sql"`
+`docker-compose run db bash -c "pg_dump aml -Fc > /backups/backup-$(date +"%d").dump"`

 To restore a database use:

-`docker-compose run db bash -c "pg_restore -c -d aml /var/lib/postgresql/data/<filename>.sql"`
+`docker-compose run db bash -c "dropdb aml"` `docker-compose run db bash -c "createdb aml"` `docker-compose run db bash -c "pg_restore -d aml /backups/<filename>.dump"`

-The backups are stored on the docker volume `db_data` which mirrors `/var/lib/postgresql/data` from the Postgresql container.
+The backups are stored on the docker volume `db_backup` which mirrors `/backups` from the Postgresql container.

 ### Creating experiments and playlists
 The admin interface is accessible at `localhost:8000/admin`.
 Before logging in, create a superuser by logging into the container of the backend.
 To find out the name, run `docker ps`, it should list all running container names.
 The container of the backend is most likely called `aml-experiments_server_1` (check 'NAMES' column).
 To connect to it, run: